 Key Benefits to Businesses:

 There's probably a 'plugin for that' - functionality can be extended considerably with additional WordPress plugins (software add on's).
-If you would like extra features or functions added to your site, there is a good chance that a plugin exists to do the job.
+If you would like extra features or functions added to your site, there is a good chance that a free or commercial plugin exists to do the job.

 It's Ubiquitous and Well Supported